nus-cs2113-AY2122S1/ip/README.md

 Upon listing tasks, shows that the task is marked as done.

 ```
 Patchi: Good job!
 I've marked this task as done on your list.
-Time for a break? Œ(ˊwˋ)B
+Time for a break? (owo)B
 list
 Patchi: Here is the list of tasks you currently have!
-Work hard~ Œ(˙O˙)B
+Work hard~ (owo)B
 1. [T][¤] read book
 ```
 ### `find` - Find tasks